robin-io/robin.io-py/README.md

 ### Step 1: Initialize the Chat SDK

-You need to initialize a `robin` instance before authentication.
-Initialization binds the Chat SDK to Javascript’s context which allows the Chat SDK to respond to connection, state changes and also enables client apps to use the Chat SDK features.

-To initialize a `Robin` instance, pass the `API key` as the first argument to in the `new Robin()` method, You can find your API key in the API Configuration tab in your [Robin Account](https://robin-user.herokuapp.com/apiconfig).
+To initialize a `Robin` instance, pass the `API key` as the first argument to in the `Robin()` method, You can find your API key in the API Configuration tab in your [Robin Account](https://robin-user.herokuapp.com/apiconfig).

 Then `true` or `false` for as the second parameter as it tells the sdk whether to load with ssl or not.
-As the `new Robin()` can only be a single instance, call it only a single time across your Javascript client app.
-Typically, initialization is implemented in the user login screen.

-> **Note**: It is recommended to initialize the Chat SDK at the top of your Javascript file.
+> **Note**: It is recommended to initialize the Chat SDK at the top of your Python file.

 ```python
 robin = Robin("<api_key>", True)